 May 2 - Nº 122 1 Kings 2

-Because he did not always obey God completely, David left a lot of debris that Solomon had to clean up when he became king.
-The only way to avoid leaving clutter that others have to deal with is to obey God’s commandments and follow His instructions completely.
-David learned this the hard way!
+Because he did not always obey God completely, David left behind a lot of debris for Solomon to clean up.
+Is the legacy you are creating neat and tidy or is it filled with clutter?
+The only way to avoid leaving a mess that others have to straighten out is to faithfully follow God’s instructions.
+David learned this the hard way.